Zombiehelp54/CTF/SQLi-Challenge/readme.md

 Thanks to everyone who participated.

-I will publish a detailed writeup rgarding the original bug and a mod security bypass soon on my blog: http://mahmoudsec.blogspot.com/
+I will publish a detailed writeup regarding the original bug and other solutions soon on my blog: http://mahmoudsec.blogspot.com/